mozilla/uniffi-rs/examples/README.md

 * `src/<namespace>.udl`, the component interface definition which defines the main object and its methods.
   This is processed by functions in `build.rs` to generate Rust scaffolding for the component.
 * `src/lib.rs`, the core implementation of the component in Rust.
-This basically pulls in the generated Rust scaffolding via `include!()` and fills in function implementations.
+This basically pulls in the generated Rust scaffolding via `uniffi::include_scaffolding!()` and fills in function implementations.
-* `Cargo.toml` configures the crate to build a `cdylib` with an appropriate name, matching the namespace defined in the UDL file.
+* `Cargo.toml` configures the crate to build a `cdylib` with an appropriate name.
 * Some small test scripts that double as API examples in each target foreign language:
   * Kotlin `tests/bindings/test_<namespace>.kts`
   * Swift `tests/bindings/test_<namespace>.swift`